MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-basic-query.md

 ## Run a basic query and process the results

-In your preferred IDE or text editor, create a file named `basic-query` with the language appropriate extension, and then add code to do the following:
+In your preferred IDE or text editor, create a file named `basic-query` with the language appropriate extension, and then add the following code:

 1. Create a client app that connects to the [help cluster](https://dataexplorer.azure.com/clusters/help).